mobilabsolutions/stash-sdk-backend/README.md

 ## Request authentication

 In the Stash!
-Backend, there are the `secret` and `publishable` keys that should be generated for the merchants.
+Backend, there are the `secret` and `publishable` keys that should be generated for merchants.
 These keys will later be used for the authentication requests.

-The publishable key is used to authenticate the alias registration requests:
+The publishable key is used to authenticate alias registration requests:
 - Create alias
 - Exchange alias

-The secret key is used to authenticate the transactions requests and the alias deletion:
+The secret key is used to authenticate transactions requests and alias deletion:
 - Preauthorization
 - Capture
 - Authorization